-Cabinetry and Children’s Play in Interior Architecture: Revisiting Haus am Horn and The House in the Museum Garden Through Replay, Re-Design, and Dialogue with AI
+Cabinetry and Children’s Playrooms in Interior Architecture: Haus am Horn; The House in the Museum Garden; Replay or Re-Design; “form follows available matter“; Dialogue with AI

 MA Interior Architecture / September 2026